brucechin/OctopusZK/progress.md

 # 2021.12.13

-kind of stuck in building lightweighted cpp fix length cpp bigint library.
+kind of stuck in building lightweighted cpp fix length cpp bigint library. implement a simple modulus function. implement and verify the correctness of JNI cpp side `VariableBaseMSM.serialMSM` and `VariableBaseMSM.doubleMSM`. next step is to implement the FFT on JNI cpp code side.
+Also notice that the BN254a curve is not implemented yet.